11 Best Microscopes for Kids: Reviews and Buying Guide

 AmScope 120X-1200X 52-pcs Kids Beginner Microscope

-AmScope makes so many kids’ microscopes that it was almost inevitable that they’d feature on this list again, this time with the AmScope 120X – 1200X Kid’s 52-Piece Beginner Microscope.
+AmScope makes so many kids’ microscopes that it was almost inevitable that they’d appear on this list again, this time with the AmScope 120X – 1200X Kid’s 52-Piece Beginner Microscope.

-There’s a good reason why this ranked so highly in our guide to the very best STEM toys for kids.
+There’s a good reason this ranked so highly in our guide to the best STEM toys for kids.

-It comes with the beginner-friendly simplicity of the 40X – 100X Beginners Microscope Kit we looked at earlier with the enhanced magnifications and accessories you got with the premium kit.
+It combines the beginner-friendly simplicity of the 40X—100X Beginners Microscope Kit we looked at earlier with the enhanced magnifications and accessories you get with the premium kit.

 Pros: